gardiens/gardiens.github.io/public/projects/3DGS/3DGS.md

 ## Contribution
 - **Under-represented viewpoints**: Missing viewpoints in the scene result in holes in the 3D reconstruction (see Section~\ref{section:limitation-black}).
 We addressed this by using generative image techniques to fill in these gaps (see Section~\ref{section:extension-black-patches}).
-- **Rendering boundaries and discontinuities**: 3D Gaussian Splatting struggles to accurately render sharp boundaries and discontinuities (see Section~\ref{sec:render-boundaries-discon}).
+- **Rendering boundaries and discontinuities**: 3D Gaussian Splatting struggles to accurately render sharp boundaries and discontinuities.
 - **View artifacts and chromatic aberrations**: Artifacts and aberrations appear under certain angles (see Section~\ref{sec:view-artifacts}).
-To mitigate this, we experimented with adding noise and adjusting the degree of spherical harmonics (see Section~\ref{sec:colors-expe}).
+To mitigate this, we experimented with adding noise and adjusting the degree of spherical harmonics .
-- **Depth regularization**: We introduced depth information to the input images to regularize the training process and improve results (see Section~\ref{sec:depth-regu}).
+- **Depth regularization**: We introduced depth information to the input images to regularize the training process and improve results .
-- **SfM solver comparison**: We compared more extensively than the original paper the performance of two SfM solvers, GLOMAP and COLMAP, to evaluate their impact on Gaussian Splatting (see Section~\ref{sec:sfm-solver}).
+- **SfM solver comparison**: We compared more extensively than the original paper the performance of two SfM solvers, GLOMAP and COLMAP, to evaluate their impact on Gaussian Splatting .

 ## Related Works
 Prior to the emergence of Gaussian splatting, two primary approaches dominated the synthesis of novel views from input images: Neural Rendering and Radiance Fields (e.g., NeRF), and Point-based Rendering.